RegularLunar/bl4-save-tools/README.md

 - **Apply all presets**
   - Applies all character presets - does not include the below "profile" presets which use a different save file.
   - Grants maximum money & eridium.
+- **Add item serials to backpack/bank**
+  - Adds a user-provided list of serials into a character or profile save.
 - **Set all backpack items to character level**
   - Updates all item serials in character inventory to match the level of the character.
 - **Set all bank items to max level**  `profile.sav`